 There are hundreds of vacation rental properties in Kauai available through VRBO (Vacation Rental By Owner).
 Each one is unique.
 Some are lovely; some haven’t been updated since the 1980s.
 Be sure to do your homework and check out visitor reviews.
 VRBO properties can be very cost effective, and are certainly a good option if budget is your top priority.

-Luxury Resort Rentals
+Luxury Resort Rentals in Hawaii